tfrench/example-agents-project/README.md

 ![tests](./static/tests.png)

-In general, there's much to improve with testing, in terms of coverage and quality, for unit, integration, and e2e tests.
+In general, there's much to improve with testing, including more unit, integration and e2e tests.
+There are many moving pieces here that need thorough testing and evaluation.

 ### Running the Application